-The browse API uses the same underlying technology as the Search API (Apache Solr, see also Discovery).
-It maintains indexes of dates, authors, titles and subjects, and allows callers to extract parts of these:
+The browse API maintains indexes of dates, authors, titles and subjects, and allows callers to extract parts of these:

 - Title: Values of the Dublin Core element title (unqualified) are indexed.
 These are sorted in a case-insensitive fashion, with any leading article removed.
 For example: "The DSpace System" would appear under 'D' rather than 'T'. - Author: Values of the contributor (any qualifier or unqualified) element are indexed.
 Since contributor values typically are in the form 'last name, first name', a simple case-insensitive alphanumeric sort is used which orders authors in last name order.
 Note that this is an index of authors, and not items by author.
 If four items have the same author, that author will appear in the index only once.
 Hence, the index of authors may be greater or smaller than the index of titles; items often have more than one author, though the same author may have authored several items.
-The author indexing in the browse API does have limitations: - o Ideally, a name that appears as an author for more than one item would appear in the author index only once.
+The author indexing in the browse API does have limitations: - Ideally, a name that appears as an author for more than one item would appear in the author index only once.
 For example, 'Doe, John' may be the author of tens of items.
 However, in practice, author's names often appear in slightly differently forms, for example: